camronCollinsworth/BenderVision/README.md

 # BenderVision

+You cant use this shit, don't try, it wont run

 Latest release of lane detection to be used on Bender

 To get started ensure that you have python 3 and pip then, clone the repo download the venv file from the Google Drive (BenderSoftware/VisionVenv).
 This would have been included in the repo, but the files are too large, furthemore, setting up a dedicated enviroment for this would be difficult.